Linking thermodynamics and measurements of protein stability

 The next step is to group microscopic states into larger states.
-We will begin with a division of conformation space into two subspaces $A$ and $B$ that do not overlap and together cover all relevant possible configurations.
-It will be fruitful to think of $A$ and $B$ as consisting of native and denatured microscopic states respectively, but so far the equations are completely general leaving other possibilities open.
-The macroscopic probability of being in $A$ ($B$) is given by the sum of the probabilities for the microscopic states belonging to $A$ ($B$):
+We will begin with a division of conformation space into two subspaces $N$ and $U$ that do not overlap and together cover all relevant possible configurations.
+It will be fruitful to think of $N$ and $U$ as consisting of native and denatured microscopic states respectively, but so far the equations are completely general leaving other possibilities open.
+(We use $U$ for the denatured state to avoid confusion with the denaturant concentration which we refer to below using $D$).
+The macroscopic probability of being in $N$ ($U$) is given by the sum of the probabilities for the microscopic states belonging to $N$ ($U$):

-The average of the property $\alpha$ in $A$ and $B$ is given by:
+The average of the property $\alpha$ in $N$ and $U$ is given by:

-Equations~\eqref{eq:microaverage} and \eqref{eq:averagealphas} may be combined to express the observed value of $\alpha$ in terms of the population and properties of the two states $A$ and $B$, under the assumption that $\overline{\alpha}_A$ and $\overline{\alpha}_B$ are only weighted by the population to give the observed value:
+Equations~\eqref{eq:microaverage} and \eqref{eq:averagealphas} may be combined to express the observed value of $\alpha$ in terms of the population and properties of the two states $N$ and $U$, under the assumption that $\overline{\alpha}_N$ and $\overline{\alpha}_U$ are only weighted by the population to give the observed value:

-Remembering that the goal is to describe the thermodynamics of the folding/unfolding reaction for a protein, we define an apparent equilibrium constant, $K$, for the transition-reaction between the $A$ and the $B$ region of conformation space by the equation:
+Remembering that the goal is to describe the thermodynamics of the folding/unfolding reaction for a protein, we define an apparent equilibrium constant, $K$, for the transition-reaction between the $N$ and the $U$ region of conformation space by the equation: